 - Caller requesting remote access to your computer or for you to view your event viewer.

 - Urgent solicitation indicating there is a threat to your computer.

-- Protect your computer with anti-virus software, spyware filters, email filters and firewall programs.
+- Protect your network and computer with anti-virus software, spyware filters, email filters and firewall programs.